 Senator Broderick, like his close friend Leonides K. Haskell, was an outspoken opponent of slavery.
 (Broderick and Haskell may also have collaborated in helping runaway slaves.)
 As Broderick was the most powerful political honcho in San Francisco, his anti-slavery diatribes did not endear him to the powerful pro-slavery faction in California government.

 It was in Haskell's home that Broderick received a challenge to fight a duel with rabid pro-slavery activist David S. Terry, a transplanted Southerner and Justice on the State Supreme Court.
 Broderick and Haskell spent most of the next six days together, Haskell trying to talk Broderick out of the duel, Broderick insisting on going through with it.
 Haskell felt that Broderick's ill health disqualified him from dueling.
 The night before the duel, Haskell later reported, Broderick stayed up all night at the Haskell house, lying on the floor, drinking coffee, and talking in a profoundly disturbed manner.

 After he was killed in the duel, Broderick's death made him an anti-slavery martyr, and the "free-state" forces rallied to lynch Terry and take permanent control of the reins of power in San Francisco.
 By the outbreak of the Civil War, California was solidly in the Union camp, thanks partly to the "heroic" death of Senator Broderick.

 Does Broderick's spirit linger on -- literally -- at Haskell House?
 If you lurk about the grounds at midnight, don't be surprised to see a ghostly figure in a top hat pacing through the walls.

-Looking southward at Pacific Heights, this is probably Fillmore Street about 1895.
+Looking southward at Pacific Heights, this is Baker Street about 1895.

 Photo: Private Collection, San Francisco, CA